 Our patient education program relies heavily on material written by our own doctors and nurse practitioners.
 This information is kept up to date by regular review and revision.
 We also have information provided by the American Academy of Pediatrics and other trusted resources available to you.
 Our goal is to give you as much information as possible so you can be an active, knowledgeable partner in managing your child's health.
 If you have a particular topic that you would like to learn more about, ask us for suggestions.

 When your child needs care that is beyond our area of expertise, or our pediatricians feel your child could benefit from seeing a subspecialist, we provide a referral.
 Most of our pediatric subspecialist colleagues are not located in the Longview/Kelso area, and for many of our patients this presents a transportation challenge.
-We have partnered with some of our pediatric subspecialists to allow them to see your child here at Child and Adolescent Clinic.
+We have partnered with two of our pediatric subspecialists to allow them to see your child here at Child and Adolescent Clinic.
 Currently, we have visiting subspecialists for:

 - Endocrinology - David Snyder, MD, once per quarter

 Child and Adolescent Clinic pediatricians and pediatric nurse practitioners are continually reviewing our policies and procedures to ensure that they meet the most up to date and evidence-based standards of care.
 We have a weekly meeting dedicated solely to reviewing our existing practice guidelines and incorporating the latest research and literature on a given topic.
 Our Child Nurturing Guide and patient handouts are updated on an annual basis also.
 We do all this to ensure that the care your child receives is not only the standard of care, but the best care that they can get.